- Premature ventricular contractions (PVCs) - Mayo Clinic

 - PVC | Definition, Synthesis, Uses | Britannica

-- About PVC - ECVM
+- How is PVC Produced? - ECVM

 |